GuideUpdated March 2026

 If your caseload feels lighter than it used to, you are not alone.
 Something changed in the last two years.
-Here is what happened, why the old playbook stopped working, and what therapists with full practices are doing instead.
+This page separates market shifts from fixable visibility leaks so you can stop guessing and start in the right place.

 15 min readBuilt by a therapist